ray-x/go.nvim/README.md

 ## Nvim LSP setup

+go.nvim provided a better non-default setup for gopls (includes debounce, staticcheck, diagnosticsDelay etc)

-For golang, the default gopls setup works perfectly fine, or you can install [navigator.lua](https://github.com/ray-x/navigator.lua) which can auto setup all lsp clients.
+This gopls setup provided by go.nvim works perfectly fine for most of the cases.
+You can also install [navigator.lua](https://github.com/ray-x/navigator.lua) which can auto setup all lsp clients and provides a better GUI.

 For diagnostic issue, you can use the default setup.
 There are also quite a few plugins that you can use to explore issues, e.g. [navigator.lua](https://github.com/ray-x/navigator.lua), [folke/lsp-trouble.nvim](https://github.com/folke/lsp-trouble.nvim).
 [Nvim-tree](https://github.com/kyazdani42/nvim-tree.lua) and [Bufferline](https://github.com/akinsho/nvim-bufferline.lua) also introduced lsp diagnostic hooks.

 ## Sample vimrc
+The following vimrc will enable all features provided by go.nvim

 ```viml
 set termguicolors